taoensso/telemere/wiki/7-Tips.md

   Note that all app-level kvs will *also* be available *together* under the signal's `:kvs` key.

-  App-level kvs are typically *not* included in handler output, so are a great way of providing custom data/opts for use (only) by custom middleware or handlers.
+  App-level kvs are typically *not* included in handler output, so are a great way of providing custom data/opts for use (only) by custom transforms or handlers.

 - Signal `kind` can be useful in advanced cases.